jwilling/JNWCollectionView/README.md

 ### The Collection View ###

-There are many methods that are built into `JNWCollectionView`...far too many to describe.
-Why not take a look [at the header itself?](https://github.com/jwilling/jnwcollectionview/blob/master/JNWCollectionView/JNWCollectionView.h)
+Take a look [at the header itself](https://github.com/jwilling/jnwcollectionview/blob/master/JNWCollectionView/JNWCollectionView.h), as the documentation is thorough.

 ## How do I add it to my project? ##